gquere/gquere.github.io/sstic2020_writeup/step2.md

 Starting the investigation
 --------------------------
-Let's just log as anyone on the server, and look at the main unencrypted chat room:
+Let's just log as anyone on the server and have a look at the main unencrypted chat room:

 ![a](matrix_public.png)